 Plan some kind of budget

 Australia is expensive.
 Gas prices soar once you leave civilization, as does everything else.
 Proper camping is $25 to $50 a night just to pitch your tent on a piece of grass, hostels and hotels are more.
-We easily spent $100 each per day with gas, groceries, accommodation and a few carefully chosen activities.
+We must have spent $80 each per day with gas, groceries, accommodation and a few carefully chosen activities.

-Just download the WIkiCamps app and you’ll find all the free (albeit basic) camping you could ever wish for.
+*money-saving update* Just download the WikiCamps app and you’ll find all the free (albeit basic) camping you could ever wish for.
 You’re welcome.

 Camp in comfort